Low-Complexity Acoustic Scene Classification with Device Information in the DCASE 2025 Challenge: Task Setup

 \subsection{Device-Specific Modeling: Problem Setting}

-In this section, we briefly formalize the problem setting that arises from the availability of device information.
-We assume the training data is drawn from $K$ distinct domains (i.e., devices) $\{D_1, D_2, \dots, D_K\}$, each associated with its own data distribution $p_{D_k}(X)$.
-The amount of training data per domain may vary and is often limited.
-The domain ID is provided along with each training example.
+In this section, we briefly formalize the problem setting arising from the availability of device information.
+We assume the training data is drawn from $K$ distinct domains (i.e., devices) ${D_1, D_2, \dots, D_K}$, each associated with its own data distribution $p_{D_k}(X)$.
+The amount of training data per domain varies and is often limited.
+The domain ID is provided with each training example.

 At test time, the system is evaluated on samples originating from a mix of \textit{known} domains (seen during training) and \textit{unknown} domains (unseen during training).
 For each test sample, the corresponding source domain (i.e., device ID) is provided.
 This additional information allows for models that specialize in known domains by leveraging domain-specific characteristics, while still requiring a general model to handle unknown domains.